Avereniect/AVEL/README.md

 AVEL is a C++11 library that provides abstractions over SIMD instruction sets for x86 and ARM.
 This is primarily done through the use of classes which represent vector registers containing integers or floats.
-* currently unsigned and signed integers of 8, 16, 32, and 64-bit integers
+* unsigned and signed integers of 8, 16, 32, and 64-bit integers are supported
-  are supported on all targets.
-Float vectors are supported on x86
+  on all targets.
+* 32 and 64-bit floats are supported on x86 and ARM with Neon and AARCH64
+  * testing has not yet been done on AARCH32
-* 128-bit vectors are available on ARM
+* 128-bit vectors are available on ARM with Neon
 * 128-bit, 256-bit and 512-bit vectors are available on x86

 AVEL also offers various pieces of functionality that would be useful in the